Keith and Dufftown Railway (GNoSR): Absorption by the GNoSR

 For some time the GNoSR had been supporting local railways financially, and in many cases working their trains for them.
-On 30 July 1866, the GNoSR obtained an Act of Parliament authorising it to amalgamate with several associated railways, including the K&DR and the Strathspey Railway; this took place on 1 August 1866.
+On 30 July 1866, the GNoSR obtained the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii) authorising it to amalgamate with several associated railways, including the K&DR and the Strathspey Railway; this took place on 1 August 1866.

 Grouping, nationalisation and closure

 The railways of Great Britain were grouped into one or other of four new large railway companies, following the Railways Act 1921.
 The process took place in 1923 and was referred to as the grouping and the GNoSR was a constituent of the new London and North Eastern Railway (LNER).
 This process was followed in 1948 by nationalisation of the railways, when the LNER and others were taken into British Railways.
 For some time as Fenwick comments, "this did not bring any immediate change in operations".

-However mounting losses on the railways, as business transferred to road transport, were not sustainable, and the passenger service on the former Kieth and Dufftown line closed on 6 May 1968.
+However mounting losses on the railways, as business transferred to road transport, were not sustainable, and the passenger service on the former Keith and Dufftown line closed on 6 May 1968.
 Ordinary goods traffic also declined, but Dufftown continued as a coal depot until 1971.
 A bulk grain terminal was set up there in 1966, but that traffic ended in the early 1980s.
 The line was disused for some years, being formally closed to goods traffic at the end of 1984.

 An organisation called Grampian Railtours started operating charter passenger excursions from Aberdeen to Dufftown, visiting distilleries, from 1984 under the brand Northern Belle.
 These services ended and the line was formally closed on 1 April 1991.